-Marie Osmond Keeps Ailing Brother Jimmy In Her ‘Thoughts And Prayers’
+Marie Osmond Keeps Ailing Brother Jimmy In Her Thoughts And Prayers

 On Wednesday, allergies attacked me and I lost my voice so I couldn’t do the show! ????
 So many from our audiences travel from all over the world to see us perform @FlamingoVegas, so when I can’t perform for them, it breaks my heart! ????
 To all of you who came to the Wednesday show and only got to see Donny on stage,????
 I know…. #HeNeedsMe!!! ????????????????
 That night while I was laying in bed, I couldn’t speak, so it gave me another chance to listen to The Church of Jesus Christ of Latter Day Saints #GeneralConference (I told you about it last Sunday).
 There is always one talk that touches my heart deeply or answers a question I have been pondering.
 This time, it was Sharon Eubank’s message as she spoke about light.
 She has a perfect view of the #LDS Temple in Salt Lake City, Utah from her office window, and every night, like clockwork, the lights would come on.
 But one night in February the lights didn’t go on for some reason.
 Then this statement she made went straight to my heart.
 “Seeing darkness where I expected to see light reminded me that one of the fundamental needs we have in order to grow, is to stay connected to our source of light — Jesus Christ.
 He is the source of our power, the Light and Life of the World.
 Without a strong connection to Him we begin to spiritually die.”
 As we make Him the center of our lives, we will stand in His glorious light and feel His power… then… we can do all the things we need to do!
 He will help us when we are tired, overwhelmed and even unsure of where we fit in.
 Go to my Facebook page or marieosmond.com/sundaymessage to read more!
 May we keep the light of Christ burning within us, reminding us that the Lord knows how hard we are trying.
 His message is, we are not alone: His very name, Emmanuel, means, “God with us”.
 He is light, hope and love and I love this statement that Christ offers us, “Draw near unto me and I will draw near unto you; seek me diligently and ye shall find me; ask, and ye shall receive, knock, and it shall be opened unto you.” #HappySunday #RememberHimDaily

-Marie Osmond along with brother Donny, are completing their 11th year of a residency at The Flamingo Hotel in Las Vegas, Nevada.
+Marie Osmond, along with brother Donny, are completing their 11th year of a residency at The Flamingo Hotel in Las Vegas, Nevada.
 Their final show will be in November of this year.